-$$I' = I B + noise$$
+$$I' = I \star B + noise$$

-B is the instrumental response.

-additive noise from receivers, telescope, spillover and atmosphere.
+I convolved by the instrumental response, B, with additive noise: stochastic fluctuations from receivers, telescope, spillover and atmosphere.

-- Data reduction is the process of obtaining I from our measurements, I' calibrate, and deconvolve the instrumental response to obtain I from I'. - Data Analysis is interpreting what I means for astronomy.
+- Data reduction is the process of obtaining I from our measurements, I' calibrate, and deconvolve the instrumental response to obtain I from I'. - \bullet Data Analysis is interpreting what I means for astronomy.

-- We need to know something about the sources of radio emission in order to design our telescopes and observations. - Some of the 1st observations in a new waveband are usually surveys to determine the distribution and nature of the sources.
+- We need to know something about the sources of radio emission in order to design our telescopes and observations. - Some of the first observations in a new waveband are usually surveys to determine the distribution and nature of the sources.
 Later observations study the details of individual sources, or classes of sources. - Instrumentation, and observing techniques together define a matched filter to a set of possible observations to determine the characteristics of I(s, ν, poln, time). - Source selection: astronomy, frequency, size, resolution, brightness, polarization.
 Some observations are a good match to the instrument.
-Others are more difficult: "challenging", or "impossible".
 We design new instruments to match new science goals.
-CARMA is a "new" instrument, evolving to meet new science goals.
+CARMA and ALMA have been developed to meet new science goals.